Tools of the Trade

 Anyway, when I started getting some income from my sites I decided to sign up to one of those 'stock image' websites, just to be safe.
 There are some free ones, too, but I'm able to find most of what I need on Stock Unlimited.

 AppSumo often has offers on design tools.
 I mostly use Stencil now.
 It's the fastest way to knock out images with or without text.
+The other day I did featured images for about 100 articles and Stencil made it easy.

 Block Yourself From Analytics (Chrome extension)